zspitz/dlr/docs/expr-tree-spec/highlighted-concepts.md

 As many have observed, lexical exits are ultimately just a Goto, proceeding to the end of the function and then returning.
 Sometimes when you leave a function, you leave one or more values on the stack.
 The ET model only supports a single return value inherently.
 Once we had to have Goto, there is an economy of design obtained by merging the models of explicit function return and Goto.

 There are a couple of very nice benefits from merging lexical exits and Goto.
 The biggest is that by having Goto optionally carry a value to its target, more of our nodes became truly expression-based.
 This makes the overall model more consistent by more fully embracing the benefits of being expression-based.
-For example, LoopExpression is truly an expression that can be used anywhere because you can exit the loop with a value at the break label target.
+For example, **LoopExpression** is truly an expression that can be used anywhere because you can exit the loop with a value at the break label target.

 The second benefit of merging Goto with lexical exits is that we've added explicit label targets to some nodes.
 This enables more Goto checking in factories and better error messages when compiling.
-For example, when you have a Goto expression inside a LoopExpression with kind Break, the expression compiler can ensure the Goto's target is the containing Loop's break label target.
-Also, when you form a GotoExpression, you have to supply the label target which has a Type property.
+For example, when you have a Goto expression inside a **LoopExpression** with kind **Break**, the expression compiler can ensure the Goto's target is the containing Loop's break label target.
+Also, when you form a **GotoExpression**, you have to supply the label target which has a **Type** property.
 The factory can ensure the Goto and the label target match by type, and the compiler can check the types match the type of the containing expression.
 Having label targets explicit in the tree also enables tree transformations to be safer and more reliable.

-One quirk in the design is how to handle LabelExpression which has a LabelTarget that marks a destination in code for Goto.
-If a LabelExpression has non-void type, and execution gets to the target via Goto with a value of that type, we're consistent.
+One quirk in the design is how to handle **LabelExpression** which has a **LabelTarget** that marks a destination in code for Goto.
+If a **LabelExpression** has non-void type, and execution gets to the target via Goto with a value of that type, we're consistent.
 What happens if I encounter the target location by straight line sequence, and how do we keep the IL value stack consistent?
-We solve this by adding an optional default value expression to a LabelExpression and by specifying the semantics of LabelExpression to place its target AFTER the default expression.
+We solve this by adding an optional default value expression to a **LabelExpression** and by specifying the semantics of **LabelExpression** to place its target AFTER the default expression.
 In practice this works very naturally.
-For example, a LambdaExpression's Body can be a LabelExpression whose default value expression is the actual body of the function.
+For example, a **LambdaExpression**'s **Body** can be a **LabelExpression** whose default value expression is the actual body of the function.
 Then the actual body of the function, an expression, is the value left on the stack if you naturally flow through the expressions in the body.
-If you exit via a GotoExpression (with node kind Return), you have a verifiable target at the end of the function and a verifiable value type that matches the return type from the Type property of the LambdaExpression's.
+If you exit via a **GotoExpression** (with node kind **Return**), you have a verifiable target at the end of the function and a verifiable value type that matches the return type from the **Type** property of the **LambdaExpression**.

 <h3 id="gotoexpression-capabilities">2.4.3 GotoExpression Capabilities</h3>

 As stated, we expanded Goto capabilities beyond C\#'s.
 VB is not fully using the DLR yet, but when it does, we will need a more flexible Goto.
-If we do not allow more cases for GotoExpression, VB would need to produce a VBBlockExpression and their own VBGotoExpression that reduced to a complicated rewriting of the ET.
-It seems useful to provide the more general GotoExpression.
-However, VB would still need a special VBBlock to model their on_error_goto semantics, which seems too specific to a single language to generally model in common ET nodes.
+If we do not allow more cases for **GotoExpression**, VB would need to produce a **VBBlockExpression** and their own **VBGotoExpression** that reduced to a complicated rewriting of the ET.
+It seems useful to provide the more general **GotoExpression**.
+However, VB would still need a special **VBBlock** to model their on_error_goto semantics, which seems too specific to a single language to generally model in common ET nodes.

 ETs v2 limit Goto lexically within a function.
 ETs allow jumping into and out of the following:

-- BlockExpressions
+- **BlockExpression**s

-- ConditionalExpressions
+- **ConditionalExpression**s

-- LoopExpressions
+- **LoopExpression**s

-- SwitchExpressions
+- **SwitchExpression**s

-- TryExpressions (under certain situations)
+- **TryExpression**s (under certain situations)

-- LabelExpressions
+- **LabelExpression**s

-ETs allow some jumps relative to TryExpressions:
+ETs allow some jumps relative to **TryExpression**s:

-- jumping out of TryExpression’s body
+- jumping out of **TryExpression**’s body

-- jumping out of a CatchBlock’s body
+- jumping out of a **CatchBlock**’s body

-- jumping into TryExpression’s body from one of its own CatchBlocks
+- jumping into **TryExpression**’s body from one of its own **CatchBlock**s

 The above constitutes what ETs v2 allow.
-Just by way of examples, we do not allow jumping into the middle of argument expressions, such as those in binary operands, method calls, invocations, indexing, instance creation, etc. We do not allow jumping into or out of GeneratorExpressions.
-You could however jump within a BlockExpression used as an argument expression.
+Just by way of examples, we do not allow jumping into the middle of argument expressions, such as those in binary operands, method calls, invocations, indexing, instance creation, etc. We do not allow jumping into or out of **GeneratorExpression**s.
+You could however jump within a **BlockExpression** used as an argument expression.

 <h2 id="assignments-and-l-values">2.5 Assignments and L-values</h2>

-We model assignments with BinaryExpression nodes that have an Assign node kind.
-The factory methods restrict the Left expression of the BinaryExpression to a fixed set of common ET node types that the compiler recognizes.
-This permitted ET node types are ParameterExpressions, MemberExpressions, and IndexExpressions.
+We model assignments with **BinaryExpression** nodes that have an **Assign** node kind.
+The factory methods restrict the **Left** expression of the **BinaryExpression** to a fixed set of common ET node types that the compiler recognizes.
+This permitted ET node types are **ParameterExpression**s, **MemberExpression**s, and **IndexExpression**s.

-For ref and out parameters, we also restrict ET node types, but we do allow a few more node types.
-We additionally allow BinaryExpressions with node kind ArrayIndex, MethodCallExpressions with MethodInfo that is Array.Get, and the new UnboxExpression.
-The first two are legacy from LINQ ETs v1, and we will obsolete them eventually (see section 2.5.1).
-Expression.Compile handles write backs for these expressions passed to ref and out parameters.
-We explicitly do not support property accesses wrapped in conversion expressions due to ambiguities with how to convert back when writing back the out or ref value.
+For `ref` and `out` parameters, we also restrict ET node types, but we do allow a few more node types.
+We additionally allow **BinaryExpression**s with node kind **ArrayIndex**, **MethodCallExpression**s with **MethodInfo** that is **Array.Get**, and the new **UnboxExpression**.
+The first two are legacy from LINQ ETs v1, and we will [obsolete them eventually](#"indexed-locations). **Expression.Compile** handles write backs for these expressions passed to `ref` and `out` parameters.
+We explicitly do not support property accesses wrapped in conversion expressions due to ambiguities with how to convert back when writing back the `out` or `ref` value.

-We considered CanWrite and CanRead flags on Expression, but cut them.
-This would allow assignment factories to check the Left expression.
+We considered **CanWrite** and **CanRead** flags on **Expression**, but cut them.
+This would allow assignment factories to check the **Left** expression.
 It turns out they weren't that useful.
 They felt more like form over function since you had to fill them in to call the assignment factory methods without error, but you'd get a nice error anyway from the compiler if you formed your tree incorrectly.

-We considered supporting reducible Left expressions in the assignment factory methods, but cut them.
-The Left expression would have to reduce to the common recognized set of node types.
-If your assignment needed complicated logic with temps and a block of code, you would have to use a reducible node for the entire BinaryExpression (with Assign node kind).
+We considered supporting reducible **Left** expressions in the assignment factory methods, but cut them.
+The **Left** expression would have to reduce to the common recognized set of node types.
+If your assignment needed complicated logic with temps and a block of code, you would have to use a reducible node for the entire **BinaryExpression** (with **Assign** node kind).
 This design felt stilted, so we'll look at this again in v-next+1.

 We believe in V-next+1 we can introduce a generalized l-value model.
 We would add pre and post expressions for temps set up and for write backs.
 We don't think this model would be overly complex.
 If added, then l-value positions could be any node type that was writable and had pre and post ETs for setting up temps and writing back values.
 We would still NOT support l-value positions with property accesses wrapped in conversion expressions.

 <h3 id="indexed-locations">2.5.1 Indexed Locations</h3>

-In ETs v2 we have IndexExpression that handles array access, indexers, and indexed properties.
+In ETs v2 we have **IndexExpression** that handles array access, indexers, and indexed properties.
 You can use these as l-values for assignments and ref/out parameters.

-We will obsolete the LINQ v1 support for BinaryExpressions with node kind ArrayIndex and MethodCallExpressions with methodinfo Array.Get.
-We only support those for ref/out parameters for LINQ v1 compatibility, and we do not support them for the new BinaryExpression with node kind Assign.
+We will obsolete the LINQ v1 support for **BinaryExpression**s with node kind **ArrayIndex** and **MethodCallExpression**s with methodinfo **Array.Get**.
+We only support those for ref/out parameters for LINQ v1 compatibility, and we do not support them for the new **BinaryExpression** with node kind **Assign**.
 The plan, which could change, is as follows:

-- In .NET 4.0, add bold red text to MSDN docs around ArrayIndex factories.
-Add bold red text to MethodCallExpression factories if methodinfo has ref/out parameters, and you’re using one of the two nodes (BinaryExpressions with node kind ArrayIndex or MethodCallExpressions with methodinfo Array.Get).
+- In .NET 4.0, add bold red text to MSDN docs around **ArrayIndex** factories.
+Add bold red text to **MethodCallExpression** factories if methodinfo has `ref`/`out` parameters, and you’re using one of the two nodes (**BinaryExpression**s with node kind **ArrayIndex** or **MethodCallExpression**s with methodinfo **Array.Get**).
 - In v-next+1, mark the factory methods as obsolete.

-- In v-next+1, issue warnings when compiling ref/out parameters whose expressions are BinaryExpressions with node kind ArrayIndex or MethodCallExpressions with methodinfo Array.Get.
+- In v-next+1, issue warnings when compiling `ref`/`out` parameters whose expressions are **BinaryExpression**s with node kind **ArrayIndex** or **MethodCallExpressions** with methodinfo **Array.Get**.

-- In v-next+2, remove ArrayIndex factories.
+- In v-next+2, remove **ArrayIndex** factories.
 - In v-next+2, throw exceptions where we issues warnings in v-next+1.

-We also disallow ref and out arguments for IndexExpression.
+We also disallow ref and out arguments for **IndexExpression**.
 Neither VB nor C\# support these.
 They are not part of .NET CLS.

-When creating IndexExpressions, you must supply PropertyInfo.
+When creating **IndexExpressions**, you must supply **PropertyInfo**.
 Another clean up to the LINQ v1 trees is that you cannot use random get/set method pairs.

 <h3 id="compound-assignment-or-in-place-binary-and-unary-operations">2.5.2 Compound Assignment or In-place Binary and Unary Operations</h3>

-We represent operations such as "+=" and "++" as BinaryExpression or UnaryExpression nodes with distinct node kinds (for example, AddAssign).
+We represent operations such as "+=" and "++" as **BinaryExpression** or **UnaryExpression** nodes with distinct node kinds (for example, **AddAssign**).
 These nodes are reducible common nodes.
 They reduce to the appropriate binary assignment expressions or blocks with temps to ensure sub-expressions are evaluated at most once.
 Regarding dynamic expressions at run time, some languages will need to inspect the l-value expression for .NET types to handle events, properties with delegates, etc., the right way when binding the expression.

 <h3 id="user-defined-setting-syntax">2.5.3 User-defined Setting Syntax</h3>

 Languages that have user-defined setting forms for storable locations should provide language-specific reducible nodes.
-These nodes can reduce, for example, to a MethodCallExpression that takes the arguments defining the location and an argument for the value.
+These nodes can reduce, for example, to a **MethodCallExpression** that takes the arguments defining the location and an argument for the value.
 We don't provide extensibility for this sort of language feature.

 <h3 id="destructuring-assignment">2.5.4 Destructuring Assignment</h3>